A generous donation will help the Rossland Royal Canadian Legion Branch 14 soldier through another difficult time.

 “The fact that we are still going and in the black is because of them,” said Nieuwenhof.
 “If we ever lose the Ladies Auxiliary we’ll definitely be shut down.”

 The funds were timely as the Dec.
-18 Provincial Health Officer (PHO) ordered another COVID shutdown of liquor-service related businesses that went into effect Dec.
+18 Provincial Health Office (PHO) ordered another COVID shut down of liquor-service related businesses that went into effect Dec.
 23 until Jan.
 18 at the earliest.

-The closure ended the Rossland Legion’s plans for Christmas Eve and New Years gatherings after the Legion had booked entertainment, and paid for refreshments, services, and other necessary expenses.
+The Rossland Legion was forced to close, bringing an end to plans for Christmas Eve and New Years gatherings after the Legion had booked entertainment, and paid for refreshments, services, and other necessary expenses.

 “We had sold tickets for New Years, had the sound system all set up, the band was going to come in and then they slammed this on us so we had to cancel everything,” said Nieuwenhof.
 “It is a massive loss.”